 MANY THANKS TO ALL CONTRIBUTORS

 If you have work which highlights the social injustices that are being intensified by Covid-19 please submit your work to the Photojournalism Hub.
-We will be updating this dossier page on a monthly basis.
-Submit by June 29 to be included in July's selection.
+We will be adding a dossier page on a monthly basis.
+Submit by July 30th to be included in August's selection.